hybridgroup/batty/README.markdown

 Batty will then poke and prod at the API, and test to make sure it meets the Threepio spec.

+## Caveats

+If you attempt to run Batty against an API server with a self-signed SSL cert, the event tests will fail, as EventSource cannot verify the cert before connecting.

+## Version History

+- 0.1.0 - Initial release.

 ## License

 Apache 2.0.
 For more details, see `LICENSE` file.